-The previous application for a detached dwelling house on the site, shared the same position and footprint as that proposed.
-No concerns were raised in the report produced by the Planning and Environmental Appeals Division with regards to trees either within or surrounding the site.
+The previous applications for a detached dwelling house on the site largely shared the same position and footprint as that proposed.
+No concerns were raised in the report produced by the DPEA with regards to the proposals potential impact on trees either within or surrounding the site.